 For the size of the town, public transportation in McLean is quite heavily used.
 Mostly, people who use it for their daily commute are taking the subway.
 For McLean, the benefits are reduced air pollution and congestion on the highways.

 The most common language spoken in McLean is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Chinese.